 Millennial moms are active parents with large social circles.
 A lot of their interactions involve conversations that center around what is best for their children, and they turn to friends and family for support and affirmation that they are doing the right thing.

 We wanted to show moms that their attention is better spent on enjoying time with their kids rather than worrying about social approval.
 We developed creative that shows kids enjoying new experiences on their own, giving moms the confidence to let their children decide how they want to play, and encouraging them to not miss these happy moments of smiles and laughter.

 Our core audience is faced with a unique dilemma: follow commonly held beliefs about the best way to raise children or allow kids to learn and grow at their own pace.
 Millennial moms want to let their kids be kids, but they also don’t want their children to fall behind.

 To address this balance, we focused our creative on encouraging moms to let their children be themselves — by nurturing their kids’ imagination, moms would provide more opportunities for them to develop through learning and discovery.

 What we learned by challenging traditional thinking

-By learning more about our core audience, we were able to understand their journeys and determine the best touchpoints to reach them along the way.
+By learning more about millennials as consumers and our core audience, we were able to understand their journeys and determine the best touchpoints to reach them along the way.
 We realized millennial moms can’t be seen as one single entity; different sub-segments exist within this audience, each with its own unique challenges.

 Investing in YouTube not only allowed us to deliver more targeted messaging to our audience but also helped us achieve our business goals.
 Because we were able to test and optimize our campaign, we were able to maintain our brand health score with a lower investment while enjoying a 6% increase in market share across our key accounts.